KabeloMaps/FAQ-Accordion/README-template.md

 ### What I learned

 - Proper use of HTML semantics such as aria.
+- The use of Javascript for interactivity.

 ### Continued development

-- How to implement and use arrow functions in JavaScript
+- How to implement and use arrow functions in JavaScript.
+- Proper used of assignment of variables and constant and use of querySelectors and getElementById.